To the central content area

 Erren River Pollution Management

 On Aug.
 22, 1987, the Environmental Protection Bureau of the Department of Health, Executive Yuan, was upgraded to the Environmental Protection Administration, Executive Yuan.
 By 1989, the import of scrap metals was banned and in 1993, all scrap metal parallel imports were banned.
 To combat illegal smelting operations, the EPA (now the Ministry of Environment) established the Erren River Illegal Smelting Pollution Remediation Task Force on Sept.
 27, 2000.
 On Oct.
 2, the Erren River was included in the "Taiwan Rivers and Oceans Management Plan," and a patrol team was formed.
-After decades of efforts, by 2020, the proportion of severely polluted stretches along the Erren River had decreased from 65.2% to 24.1%.
+In 2002, the entire 65.2-kilometer length was severely polluted.
+After decades of efforts, by 2024, the severely polluted length was 14.8 kilometers, decreasing to 22.6%.
 Additionally, the Sixth River Management Branch of the Water Resources Agency, Minstry of Economic Affairs, along with the Tainan and Kaohsiung city governments, has removed over 180,000 tons of industrial waste from several disposal sites along the riverbanks.

 The Sixth River Management Branch of the Water Resources Agency commissioned the "Waste Assessment and Testing Service Plan for Erren River's Estuary to Erchengxing Bridge Section" in 2020, investigating pollution in the middle and lower reaches of the river.
 Based on the plan, the "Second Phase Implementation Plan for Erren River Waste Cleanup (Draft)" was proposed.
 The cleanup targeted four key disposal sites, including Under Erren River Bridge (right bank), 450 meters upstream of Nanding Bridge (right bank), sixth to seventh Water Gates (left Bank, opposite Erxing Temple), and 170 meters downstream of Nanding Bridge (left bank).